ailtonbsj/buffer-overflow-studies/README.md

-# buffer-overflow-studies
+# Buffer Overflow Studies

-Studies about stack overflow techniques.
+Studies about stack overflow techniques and 8086 assembly.